 It’s also important to note that while a credit score of 660 gives you a decent chance to be approved for a loan from LightStream, a score that just barely qualifies for approval will likely result in a high APR.
 LightStream offers loans with APRs as low as 3.99% in some cases.
 But their highest APR is 17.29%.
 People with a score of only 660 are likely to get a rate at the top of that range.
 In addition, while LightStream offers loans ranging from $5,000 to $100,000, people with credit scores right on the borderline of approval will have a difficult time getting approved for high loan amounts.

-Yes, LightStream personal loans are legit because LightStream is registered to do business in the states it services, which is a legal requirement to be a legitimate lender.
+Yes, LightStream is a legit online personal loan provider that offers competitive interest rates and is registered to do business in the states it services.
 Another reason why LightStream personal loans are legit is that the lender has a rating of A+ from the Better Business Bureau.
 The company also is accredited with the Bureau.… read full answer

 Why LightStream Personal Loans Are Legit